Trump Foundation Lawsuit Allowed To Move Forward

 — James Kosur (@JamesKosur) June 14, 2018

-Judge Scarpulla also rejected claims by the Foundation legal team that the lawsuit should be dismissed as former New York Attorney General Eric Schneiderman was an outspoken critic of President Trump and a political opponent who repeatedly engaged in “personal attacks” against the President.
+Judge Scarpulla also rejected claims by the foundation’s legal team that the lawsuit should be dismissed as former New York Attorney General Eric Schneiderman was an outspoken critic of President Trump and a political opponent who repeatedly engaged in “personal attacks” against the president.
 Judge Scarpulla rejected this argument by the defense on the grounds that Schneiderman wasn’t even in office when the lawsuit was filed.

 The lawsuit charges that Trump Foundation funds were used to pay off the legal obligations of other Trump-owned companies, including a $100,000 payment to a charity that was mandated in another lawsuit.
-President Trump is also accused of using the Foundation to advance his political ambitions, citing a Iowa fundraiser for veterans that seemed like a thinly-veiled campaign event.
-Additionally, the Trump campaign also directed the Foundation on which charities it should support.
+President Trump is also accused of using the foundation to advance his political ambitions, citing an Iowa fundraiser for veterans that seemed like a thinly-veiled campaign event.
+Additionally, the Trump campaign also directed the foundation on which charities it should support.

 “We welcome Justice Scarpulla’s decision, which allows our suit to move forward,” Underwood said in a statement.
 “As we detailed in our petition earlier, the Trump Foundation functioned as little more than a checkbook to serve Mr. Trump’s business and political interests.
 There are rules that govern private foundations — and we intend to enforce them, no matter who runs the foundation.”